Team-BHP > Shifting gears

 Yes the tiger is our national animal and if we really want to protect it people can start by (1) having one kid and reducing our human footprint (2) become vegeterians and stop killing all animals(3) stop visiting ecologically sensitive areas (4) stop staying in big resorts.

-KMT is online now (1) Thanks
+KMT is offline (1) Thanks

 Old 14th November 2018, 15:45 #41